terrelln/a1-cbor/README.md

 ## Features

 1. Arena based allocation means that freeing memory is drastically simplified.
+2. Immutable item API for simplicity & safe references.
-2. Strong memory limits in the decoder.
+3. Strong memory limits in the decoder.
 By default it won't allocate more than `sizeof(A1C_Item) * encoded_size`, and tighter memory limits can be applied.
-3. JSON pretty printing (UTF-8 strings not supported).
+4. JSON pretty printing (UTF-8 strings not supported).
-4. 100% thread-safe.
+5. 100% thread-safe.
-5. Fuzz tested for:
+6. Fuzz tested for:
     a.
 Decoding safety on untrusted input
     b.
 Differential fuzzing to ensure we accept and reject exactly the same set of inputs as [`libcbor`](https://github.com/PJK/libcbor) (with the exception of integers that don't fit in an `int64_t`).
     c.
 Round trip fuzzing